TL-Consulting-Lab/Kotlin-beginner/README.md

 When you run the Kotlin application, you'll see a main menu with the following options:

 1. **View All Products**: Shows all products currently in the system
-2. **Search Product**: Enter a search term to find products by name, category, or description
+2. **Search Products**: Enter a search term to find products by name, category, or description
 3. **Create Product**: Add a new product by providing:
    - Product name
    - Product description
    - Price
    - Category
    - Stock quantity
-4. **Exit**: Close the application

-### Web Interface
-The web interface provides four main sections:

-1. **📊 Dashboard**: Overview with statistics and recent products
-2. **📋 View Products**: Complete product listing with filtering and sorting
-3. **🔍 Search Products**: Advanced search with real-time results
-4. **➕ Create Product**: Interactive form with validation

-#### Web Features:
-- **Real-time Statistics**: Live dashboard with total products, categories, value, and stock
+4. **View Inventory Statistics**: See total products, categories, and stock levels
-- **Advanced Filtering**: Filter by category and sort by multiple criteria
-- **Toast Notifications**: User-friendly feedback for all operations
-- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
-- **Modern UI**: Beautiful gradient design with smooth animations
+5. **View Products by Category**: Browse products organized by categories
+6. **Exit**: Close the application

+### Navigation
+- Use number keys (1-6) to select menu options
+- Follow the prompts for data entry
+- Press Enter to continue after viewing results
+- Input validation ensures data quality

 ## Sample Products